Skip to main content

 salidas

-1. Plan to Arrive with Plenty of Time
+1. Plan your arrival with plenty of margin

-Due to potential traffic en route and internal delays, aim to arrive 3 hours early for international flights and at least 2 hours for domestic ones.
-Peak hours (6–9 AM, 11 AM–2 PM, 7–10 PM) are especially busy.
+Given possible traffic congestion to reach the airport and internal operational delays, follow the recommendation to arrive 3 hours before for international flights and at least 2 hours for domestic.
+Consider that peak hours (6-9 am, 11 am-2 pm, 7-10 pm) are especially complicated.

 • Public Transportation